-Ted R. Brown has more than 45 years of legal experience and practices in Holland & Knight's Real Estate Section.
-His focus is on the representation of developers and owners seeking to develop land, and the environmental and land use issues that impact land development.
+Ted R. Brown has more than 50 years of legal experience and practices in Holland & Knight's Real Estate Section.
+Mr. Brown focuses his practice on the representation of developers and owners seeking to develop land, and the environmental and land use issues that impact land development.

-From 1988 to 1996, he served as vice president and general counsel of Arvida Company, a firm engaged in the development of master-planned communities in various markets around the United States.
+From 1988 to 1996, Mr. Brown served as vice president and general counsel of Arvida Company, a firm engaged in the development of master-planned communities in various markets around the United States.
 In that capacity, Mr. Brown was responsible for managing the legal affairs of the company and, in particular, the land entitlement and environmental permitting processes.
 After leaving Arvida, he worked as a management consultant, assisting companies in the development of strategic plans to ensure environmental and regulatory compliance.
-Most recently, Mr. Brown worked in private practice at a firm in Orlando.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.